Simon Schwörer, PhD – Principal Investigator

 Julien Guillard, PhD – Postdoctoral Scholar

-Julien earned an MS in Biology and Health and a PhD in Molecular and Cellular Biology from the University of Reims/France.
+Julien earned an MS in Biology and Health and a PhD in Biophysics from the University of Reims/France.
 After studying CAFs in his master’s thesis, in his graduate work co-mentored by Gerard Thiefin, Ganesh Sockalingum, and Roselyne Garnotel, Julien developed PhotoFib, a vibrational spectroscopy approach to analyze liver cirrhosis and discover new biomarkers for disease progression.

-Julien joined the Schwörer Lab in June 2023, focusing on the metabolic control of ECM synthesis in tumors.
+Julien joined the Schwörer Lab in June 2023, focusing on the metabolic control of ECM synthesis in pancreatic tumors and lung fibrosis.
 He is passionate about science communication, coordinating events like “Pint of Science.”

 Outside the lab, Julien tries to catch all the new movies in the theatre, likes to compete with his PI in movie soundtrack quizzes, and enjoys traveling across the country to visit all 50 states before finishing his Postdoc.